reddyravinder887/Dep_Gra_Comparision/README.md

  ## Conclusion:

   By this similarity number, we will conclude in our research that whether the graphs are underestimated( the similarity number is too low) or overestimated (( the similarity number is too high)
+## Research Questions :
+1. is it possible to extract the dependency graph from the individual java class files?
+2. how good is the extracted dependency graph when compared with ground truth tools like Jdeps?

 ## Reference: